 Caring for Skin After Treatment

 Many people believe that having darker skin protects you from sun damage.
 While it’s true melanin does provide a level of defense, it’s still very possible for patients with skin of color to experience sunburn.
 And UV rays rapidly degrade collagen levels in all patients, regardless of skin tone.
-One of the best things you can do for your skin, therefore, is stay out of the sun – especially following treatment with laser.
+One of the best things you can do for your skin, therefore, is staying out of the sun – especially following treatment with laser.
 You should also:

 - Apply sunscreen every day